asimptot/FollowerBot/README.md

 Although you change your username and still get expiration error, please try VPN and start the bot again.
 For example: Hotspot Shield Free VPN program.

 # Donations
+If you feel like showing your love and/or appreciation for this project, then how about shouting me a coffee or beer :)

 <a href="https://www.buymeacoffee.com/asimzorlu" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>